Open-Scholarship-Community-Galway/Open-Scholarship-Community-Galway.github.io/_includes/Home.md

 ## Who are we?

-The OSCG]({{ sit.baseurl}}/About) is a community of scholars and supporting staff across Galway devoted to Open principles.
+The [OSCG]({{ sit.baseurl}}/About) is a community of scholars and supporting staff across Galway devoted to Open principles.

 We are welcoming new members.
-Just hit the Join tab or email oscgalway@gmail.com.
+Just hit the Join tab or email [oscgalway@gmail.com](mailto:oscgalway@gmail.com).

 ## What does the OSCG do?